 Within the United States, Bushcraft is commonly known as Woodcraft, and the bush is often known as the environment the craft is practiced.
 For example, the forest, backwoods, desert, and so on, although some areas within the United States reference remote areas as the bush, such as in Alaska.
 This is likely due to proximity to Canada and interactions with folks from Canada who have used the term.

 Bushcraft is practiced for a range of reasons, including occupation and hobby.
-Bushcrafters may be employed by the government or private sector as nature guides, park rangers, conservation officers, or other professions related to outdoor activities.
+The government or private sector may employ Bushcrafters as nature guides, park rangers, conservation officers, or other professionals related to outdoor activities.

 Others use bushcraft skills as their primary professions, such as hunting guide services and those living off the land.
 Others are more recreational bushcrafters and are people practicing this form of survival skills, often living in a primitive way with few modern amenities over a weekend or multi-day trip.